NAMI Queens/Nassau does many presentations throughout the communities of Queens and Nassau Counties to end stigma and educate our communities.

 Breaking the Silence – Teaching the Next Generation about Mental Illness

 Breaking the Silence (BTS) is a nationwide educational program for upper elementary, middle school, and high school classrooms.
-Educational packets with lessons, stories, games, and posters, put a human face on mental illness and confront the myths that reinforce the silence.
+Lesson Plans with, stories, games, and posters, put a human face on mental illness and confront the myths that reinforce the silence.
 BTS is committed to educating all students about mental illness; combating stigma, teaching the warning signs, encouraging open discussion, and promoting help seeking behavior.

 To learn more about how to bring BTS to your community visit btslessonplans.org